Register a Foreign Corporation in Alaska

 How can I file the Alaska Certificate of Authority?

-By mail, fax or in person.
+By mail, by fax, in person, or online.
 If faxing your request, a credit card form is required.
-Online filing is not yet available for foreign corporation filings.

 What is the state agency that accepts the out of state registration?